Vitamin D Quick Reference

 Response to vitamin D is an inverted U-curve, with benefits dropping off above and

 below target titer.
-This why testing is needed to determine what you need.
+This is why testing is needed to determine what you need.

-At extremely high values, there is risk of Hypervitaminosis D. Supplementation
+At extremely high values, there is some risk of

 Tanning salons may be completely ineffective at stimulating